Skip to main content

 What it really costs to buy in Toronto

 Your down payment is only part of the cash you need to close.
-Budget the full stack: the down payment ($57,500–$230,000 at this benchmark), a CMHC, Sagen, or Canada Guaranty insurance premium if you put less than 20% down (financed into the mortgage), Ontario land transfer tax plus Toronto’s municipal LTT, which roughly doubles the bill, and closing costs — legal fees, title insurance, inspection, and appraisal — of roughly 1.5–4% of the price.
+Budget the full stack: the down payment ($76,084–$202,167 at this average price), a CMHC, Sagen, or Canada Guaranty insurance premium if you put less than 20% down (financed into the mortgage), Ontario land transfer tax plus Toronto’s municipal LTT, which roughly doubles the bill, and closing costs — legal fees, title insurance, inspection, and appraisal — of roughly 1.5–4% of the price.
 First-time buyers can claim the Ontario rebate (up to $4,000) plus the Toronto rebate (up to $4,475), which can erase the tax on a modestly priced home.
 We give you the exact cash-to-close for your Toronto purchase up front, so nothing is a surprise at the lawyer’s office.

 Who we help in Toronto